 The calculator considers several important factors that often influence accident claims, including injury severity, medical expenses, lost wages, treatment duration, insurance coverage, and fault.
 These elements are commonly used to evaluate potential compensation in Michigan car accident cases.

-Michigan uses a no fault insurance system, which means accident victims may receive benefits such as medical coverage, wage loss payments, and replacement services regardless of who caused the crash.
+Michigan uses a no-fault insurance system, which means accident victims may receive benefits such as medical coverage, wage loss payments, and replacement services regardless of who caused the crash.
 Including these benefits helps provide a more realistic estimate of how compensation may work under Michigan law.
+For a broader explanation of how these benefits fit into a larger claim, see our Michigan car accident claims and compensation guide.

 Does the calculator determine the exact value of my car accident claim?